abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 cardinal discourses of the Buddha, taking less than fifteen minutes to chant.
 Yet during the course of the Buddha’s teaching it, a thousand *bhikkhus* became *arahants*, enlightened beings no longer subject to rebirth.
-In the Pāḷi Canon that’s the largest number of people who were completely liberated during the course of listening to a single Dhamma talk.
+In the Pāli Canon that’s the largest number of people who were completely liberated during the course of listening to a single Dhamma talk.
 It’s a powerful teaching, although it can seem unremarkable in certain ways.